A factsheet of practical advice to help you understand the rules on NHS funded care

-However the legal principles set out in the well-known case of Pamela Coughlan still apply: the individual’s needs must be of a nature, complexity, intensity or unpredictability such that they are not merely incidental to the provision of accommodation and not of a nature that social services could be expected to provide.
+However, the legal principles set out in the well-known case of Pamela Coughlan still apply: your needs must be of a nature, complexity, intensity or unpredictability such that they are not merely incidental to the provision of accommodation and not of a nature that Social Services could be expected to provide.

 It is important to note that NHS Continuing Healthcare is a limited resource and not everyone with care needs will qualify.
 Continuing Healthcare commissioning can become complex.
 If the level of CHC funding on offer is insufficient to meet a person’s weekly cost of care then legal advice should be sought.

 Central to the National Framework is the primary health need test.
 Unfortunately, the phrase is not defined.
 The concepts of nature, intensity, unpredictability and complexity of the individual’s need are highly relevant, but the NHS will use the Decision Support Tool to assess the level of need in 12 care domains.
 High scores on the DST will not necessarily result in a positive eligibility decision if the person’s needs are not complex or intense.

 This continuing healthcare criteria assessment process is used alongside other evidence to determine whether an individual has a primary health need, as opposed to a social care need (where costs are not covered by the NHS).